spectrocloud/librarium/packages/docs/content/17-glossary-all.md

 ## Private Pack Registry

-Spectro Cloud provides extensibility by providing a way for users to define [packs](#pack) for integrations beyond the ones provided by default in Specto Cloud's public pack registry.
+Spectro Cloud provides extensibility by providing a way for users to define [packs](#pack) for integrations beyond the ones provided by default in Spectro Cloud's public pack registry.
 These user-defined packs need to be hosted in a private registry which users can bring up in their environment using Spectro Cloud's pack registry software.

 ## Helm Charts